Jamesscott34/DevopsCA/README.md

 You can use the provided scripts for setup:
 - `./run_django.sh`: Local Django setup
 - `./run_docker.sh`: Docker Compose setup
-- `./setup.sh`: Interactive setup for both modes
+- `./setup.sh`: Interactive setup for both modes and kubernets installation

 ---